-One of our favorite examples of authentic (and effective) branding comes from a Carrot member, Brian Rockwell — he’s an investor in Dallas and Fort Worth…
+One of our favorite examples of authentic (and practical) branding comes from a Carrot member, Brian Rockwell — he’s an investor in Dallas and Fort Worth…

 This might not be a direct negotiation tip, per se — but your online branding sets the tone for negotiations.
 It helps determine how much people trust you and see you as the expert before you speak with them.
-Obviously, that’s super important.
+That’s super important.

 10. Use Scripts